adelevie/tv-broadcast-maps/README.md

 Many thanks to [wavded](https://github.com/wavded) for hosting his [ogr2ogr REST API](http://ogre.adc4gis.com/), which is used here quite often.

+I've created a simple [website](http://adelevie.github.io/tv-broadcast-maps-website/www/index.html) that displays these maps, state-by-state.
+You can also browse its source code [here](https://github.com/adelevie/tv-broadcast-maps-website).

 ## License

 Everything in the `json` folder is in the public domain.
 See `json/LICENSE`.